preames/public-notes/llvm-riscv-status.rst

 Function Multi Versioning
 =========================

 Classic multi versioning via distinct compiler command lines and linking appears to work as expected.
 LTO appears to have some suprising (but correct) interactions, see the section below.
-(Warning: Use C, not C++!
-C++ has different manging and dispatch rules.).

 Use of a custom resolver routine (via ``__attribute__((ifunc("resolver")))``) appears to work as expected.
 This can be combined with the prior mechanism to support lazily bound dispatch via user-defined mechanisms.
 Note that if the target function uses the (highly experimental) vector ABI, we loose lazy binding and instead have all the resolutions done eagerly.

 Use of the target attribute (``__attribute__ ((target ("arch=+v")))``) is unsupported.
+There's two sub-parts to this - the attribute itself on a single definition and the implicit function multi-versioning if multiple target variants are provided.
 This appears to be a target specific syntax, and hasn't been implemented for RISCV as of yet.
 See https://reviews.llvm.org/D151730.
+(Warning: ``__attribute__ ((target ("default")))`` triggers the function multi-versioning even when no other definitions are provided.)

-Use of the default ifunc resolver (which is invokved via either compiler machinery for target attribute manging for C++ source or via target_clones) requires the availablity of hwprobe (or hwcaps for limited feature set).
+Use of the default ifunc resolver (which is invokved via either compiler machinery for target attribute manging for target or target_clones) requires the availablity of hwprobe (or hwcaps for limited feature set).
 My understanding is that the kernel patches recently landed, and that the glibc usage is pending.
 I am unclear whether the default resolver is emitted by the compiler, or provided by glibc.

 Use of the target_clones attribute (``__attribute__((target_clones("default","arch=+v","arch=-v")))``) is unsupported.
 This depends on both of the previously mentioned items.